sebherbert/Deproj/DeProjMetrics.md

 The list of indices of junctions that this cell touches.

 You can notice that a `deproj` instance has a `junction_graph` property.
 This is the graph of the junctions in the tissues.
 A junction is a location on the tissue surface where at least 3 cells connect.
-We give more details the next paragraph on `deproj` properties.
+We give more details in the next section on `deproj` properties.

 ```matlab
 dpr =